Clover Health: History

 Vivek Garipalli and Kris Gale co-founded Clover Health in 2014.
 Garipalli previously founded and operated a chain of hospitals in New Jersey called CarePoint Health.

 More than 7,200 people were insured by Clover Health by 2015 and the company had more than 39,000 members by 2019, reporting revenues of $427.4 million and a net loss of $60.57 million.

 In 2016, the company was fined $106,095 for misleading its members about where they could receive care.
 According to Bloomberg, Clover Health paid the fine and updated its marketing materials.

 Gale left the company in 2017.
 Clover Health launched a home-based primary care program for homebound members in 2017 and partnered with Spiras Health and Upward Health in 2021 to expand the program, designed to reduce costs and hospitalizations.

 In 2018, Clover Health partnered with MindMate, an app developer that makes games designed to maintain or improve cognitive function in older adults.

 In 2019, Clover Health launched Clover Therapeutics, a biopharmaceutical company that uses data collected from Clover's plan members to research and develop therapies for chronic diseases related to age.
 The company partnered with Genentech to study the relationship between genetics and the risk of ocular disease.
 In March 2019, the company said it needed to shift its focus to health care industry experience and reduced its staff by approximately 20 percent.

 In February 2021, the short seller Hindenburg Research released a report alleging Clover Health was under investigation by the Department of Justice, and that it had failed to disclose the investigation to investors before going public.
 Share prices fell by twelve percent following the release of the report.
 The company responded to the report and said it did not need to disclose the inquiry because it was determined to be immaterial in filings with the Securities and Exchange Commission by lawyers of Clover Health, the initial public offering underwriters, and third-party attorneys.
 Following the report, the SEC opened an investigation into Clover Health.
 In April, Clover Health began working as a direct contracting entity with CMS, which allows the company to negotiate contracts with doctors treating patients using fee-for-service Medicare options.
 About half of the company's total beneficiaries were added through this contracting service.
 In June, Clover Health became the target of traders as a “meme stock”, causing share prices to fluctuate.
 Share prices rose 20% in one day after the company cautioned investors against purchasing shares due to being part of a short squeeze on hype from Reddit retail investors.

 In 2023, Andrew Toy became CEO after Vivek Garipalli transitioned out of the role at the end of 2022.
-Garipalli will stay on with the company as its executive chairperson.
+Garipalli stayed on with the company as its executive chairperson.